How can ‘dealing with the past’ contribute to preventing the recurrence of atrocities: What can and should we do?

 Our new GAAMAC partner, the Liberation War Museum in Bangladesh, has organized its 5th International Conference on ‘Bangladesh Genocide and Justice’ on 19-21 May 2017.

 GAAMAC was part of that meeting, participating in a roundtable on 21 May entitled “How can dealing with the past contribute to prevent the recurrence of atrocities: What can and should we do?”

-The roundtable has been live-streamed and can now be watched on the following Youtube Channel:
+The roundtable was live-streamed and can be watched now at: https://www.youtube.com/watch?

 Experts from around the world in the roundtable were:

 - Sabrina Büchler of the GAAMAC Steering Group participated online, representing GAAMAC, on behalf of the Steering Group Chair, Mô Bleeker

 - Chhay Visoth, Director, Tuol Sleng Museum – to discuss and describe the application of DwP for atrocity prevention in the national experience of Cambodia